Not Quite Write Prize Frequently Asked Questions

 If you still have time before the deadline, you may resubmit your entry within the competition window using the word RESUBMITTING before the title in the Title field.
 We will accept your most recent entry.

 If you’ve missed the deadline, don’t fret.
 We’ve all been there, and a typo won’t rule your entry out of consideration.
-If you win a cash prize, we may seek your permission to fix the typo before publishing your entry.
+If you win a cash prize, we may fix the typo before publishing your entry.

 Yes.
 Your entry may contain fewer than, but no more than, 500 words.
 The official word count is determined by the entry form.